MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-7/models/README.md

   - The most important external features are the duration to CBD, crime rate and income

 - Question 2: What are the top 10 suburbs with the highest predicted growth rate?
   - We create a simple linear regression line for each suburb’s time-series data, visualize it, and get the slope and intercept values.
 Therefore, we can predict the median rental price for each suburb.
+The output of 3-year prediction will in `data -> curated -> prediction_output.csv` after you run   `Question 2.ipynb`.
 For visualization, we also predict the rental price in 2023 and 2024.
   - After we predict the next 3 years  median rental price by postcode, based on 2000-2022 median rental price , we can calculate the 3 year growth rate by this formula

 - Question 3: What are the most liveable and affordable suburbs according to your chosen metrics?